East Pacific red octopus

-Octopus rubescens (commonly the East Pacific red octopus, also known as the ruby octopus, a preferred common name due to the abundance of octopus species colloquially known as red octopus) is the most commonly occurring shallow-water octopus on much of the North American West Coast and a ubiquitous benthic predator in these habitats.
+Octopus rubescens (commonly the East Pacific red octopus, also known as the ruby octopus, a preferred common due to the abundance of octopus species colloquially known as red octopus) is the most commonly occurring shallow-water octopus on much of the North American West Coast and a ubiquitous benthic predator in these habitats.
 Its range extends from the southern Gulf of California to at least the Gulf of Alaska, but may also occur in the western Pacific Ocean.
 O. rubescens occurs intertidally to a depth of 300 m.

 Taxonomy

 In the years prior to the description of this species in 1953, O. rubescens was widely considered to be a young Enteroctopus dofleini.
 Many early descriptions were based on a combination of O. rubescens and E. dofleini.
 To date, the taxonomy of this species remains somewhat unresolved.
 S.S.
 Berry's 1953 description is in truth a brief diagnosis, and considering the exceptionally wide range of the species, the animals currently covered under O. rubescens may prove to represent several subspecies or a species complex.